Click on these links to buy this book now!

 “I don’t remember him being this hot in high school.”

-Kate Schaffer curled her hair over her ear, despite the fact that she was trying to tune out to listen to the women standing a foot away from her with drool practically dripping down their chins.
+Kate Sullivan curled her hair over her ear, despite the fact that she was trying to tune out to listen to the women standing a foot away from her with drool practically dripping down their chins.
 Ever since Shaw Tyler and his band, Cell Block Tango, had taken the stage, every comment she’d overheard had run along the same lines.

 At least, every comment from a woman.